Anisus vorticulus

-Anisus vorticulus (lesser ramshorn snail or little whirlpool ramshorn snail) is a species of minute, air-breathing, freshwater snail, an aquatic gastropod mollusk in the family Planorbidae, the ramshorn snails.
+Anisus vorticulus (lesser ramshorn snail or little whirlpool ramshorn snail) is a species of small, air-breathing, freshwater snail, an aquatic gastropod mollusk in the family Planorbidae, the ramshorn snails.

 Description

 The lesser ramshorn snail is a very small species growing to a maximum diameter of 5 mm.
 The shell lacks a keel and the peripheral angle is relatively prominent, with a slender, narrow periostracal fringe.

 Distribution

 Anisus vorticulus occurs in Czech Republic - critically endangered (CR).
-Its Conservation status in 2004–2006 is bad (U2) in report for European commission in accordance with Habitats Directive.
+Its Conservation status in 2004–2006 is bad (U2) in report for European Commission in accordance with Habitats Directive.
 England - vulnerable (VU), listed in List of endangered species in the British Isles.
 It is currently the focus of a Back from the Brink project.
-Ireland, Germany - critically endangered (vom Aussterben bedroht), Netherlands, Poland, Slovakia - critically enangered, Latvia and Croatia - in the Krka National Park.
+Ireland, Germany - critically endangered (vom Aussterben bedroht), Netherlands, Poland, Slovakia - critically endangered, Latvia and Croatia - in the Krka National Park.
 First finding of this species in Croatia was in 2009.

 In the British Isles, this species is restricted to a small number of sites in the Norfolk Broads and the Pevensey Levels and Arun Valley in Sussex and Surrey.